Ajedigray/systems_engineering/README.md

 - `data(Glass)`
 - `str(Glass)`

-- A. Using visualizations, explore the predictor variables to understand their distributions as well as the relationships -between predictors.
+1. a.
+Using visualizations, explore the predictor variables to understand their distributions as well as the relationships -between predictors.
-- B. Do there appear to be any outliers in the data?
+1. b.
+Do there appear to be any outliers in the data?
 Are any predictors skewed?
-- C. Are there any relevant transformations of one or more predictors that might improve the classification model?
+1. c.
+Are there any relevant transformations of one or more predictors that might improve the classification model?

 Problem 2